 - To use your initiative.
 For example, in finding your own transport each day, organising your accommodation, and taking responsibility for the tasks you are given.

 - To always be reachable.
 Daily routines can often be disrupted by certain situations, such as the arrival of refugees on the island.
 It is crucial that all volunteers are contactable at all times and are able to adapt to new circumstances.

 - Flexibility.
-We are looking for volunteers who are willing to work outside of normal working hours, and take part in our other activities, such as tea distribution and completing tasks in the warehouse.
-The work in Samos is often unpredictable.
+Willing to work outside of normal working hours - the work in Samos is often unpredictable.

 - English.
-Although our volunteers come from all over the world, we communicate primarily in English.
+Although our volunteers come from all over the world, we communicate primarily through English.